-We have a minimum attendance of four sessions per week.
+We have a minimum attendance of 2 fully days or 3 half a day.
 We are unable to offer alternative pricing structures for hours outside the above attendance patterns.
 Parents and carers are welcome to drop off and collect their children at anytime within those hours specified, but normal session rates are payable.
 2, 3 and 4 year old funded places are available, including the 30 hours if eligible.
 Our sessions for these are listed below, and on occasion we maybe able to offer alternate hours dependant on availability.
 All absences are liable for full fees, this includes holidays and sickness.
 Our full exclusion list for illnesses can be found in our sickness policy.